PyMVPA/PyMVPA/doc/source/tutorial.rst

-The most important information for a classification analysis, besides the data, are the so-called :term:`label`\s assigned to the samples, since they define the model that should be learned by a classifier, and serve as target values to assess the prediction accuracy.
+The most important information for a classification analysis, besides the data, are the so-called :term:`label`\s assigned to the samples, since they define the model that should be learned by a :term:`classifier`, and serve as target values to assess the prediction accuracy.
 The datasets stores these labels in its collection of sample attributes, and they can be accessed by the attribute name, either through the collection, or via a shortcut.

 >>> print ds.sa.labels